 The downside of bigger wheels is that they are heavier and bulkier.
 For those who frequently need to load in and out of the car, or travel on public transportation, large wheel size can be a negative.
-Several in this review have larger foam-filled rubber tires that aren't as big as those found on the jogging products but are larger than the traditional wheels that used to be the gold standard for this kind of stroller.
+Several in this review have larger foam-filled rubber tires that aren't as big as those found on the jogging products but are more significant than the traditional wheels that used to be the gold standard for this kind of stroller.

 Our review includes specifications of both front and rear wheel sizes, as well as the type of wheels.
 This information is presented to help you compare competing products.

-Our favorite folding mechanisms can be operated with one hand, like those found on the Baby Jogger City Mini Single and Britax B-Agile 3.
+Our favorite folding mechanisms can be operated with one hand, like those found on the Baby Jogger City Mini and Britax B-Agile 3.
 We like the capability and simplicity, but should you walk away from products that require two hands to fold?
 No.

 Simply put, using one hand over two doesn't mean your other hand is free to do your taxes or diaper a baby.
 Folding is a quick process that doesn't give you time for anything else.
 So even if your stroller is a one-handed fold, it's over so fast that your free hand will likely be doing nothing or it will be supporting the product and thus still involved.